reanalytics-databoutique/advanced-scrapy-proxies/README.md

 ### New features
 - Adding a cooldown list: instead of deleting proxy after a failed attempt to get data, use a cooldown list where they are not used for a limited time in the scraper but ready to be reused when the cooldown finishes.
 - Adding support for reading urls of the lists behind user and password
+- Updating proxy list at every request even for PROXY_MODE=0

 ## Contributing